-Prerequisite(s): Completion of minimum of 45 credits and CRJ 110 Introduction to Criminal Justice 3 credits
+Prerequisite(s): CRJ 110 Introduction to Criminal Justice 3 credits

 CSC - Computer Science

 CSC 101 - Introduction to Computer Science

 This course provides an introduction to the field of computer science.
 Topics to be covered include: basics of computer architecture and organization, digital logic and data representation, algorithm analysis and design, programming languages, and software engineering.